 The questions we posed defied easy answers.
 They still do.

-It’s been nine years since CJ passed and over four years since we began our own journey alongside the family.
+It’s been 12 years since CJ passed and over seven years since we began our own journey alongside the family.
 Over this time, it’s been a privilege to get to know the Twomeys, to meet some of the “scatterers” and even end up working with one of them.
 Australian graphic designer Kelly Vella not only took CJ’s ashes to Fiji with an entourage of extended family, but also ended up generously donating her time and talents to a fruitful, long-distance collaboration; Kelly designed a closing graphic for the film that brilliantly illuminates the 1,000-plus destinations where CJ has been scattered.
 Fittingly, like the scattering project itself, the film was also enriched by the kindness and gifts of strangers.

 Collectively, our dedicated team aimed to make a film that coaxes out more of humanity’s innate goodness, and adds strength to the purpose and voice of a heartbroken mom determined to prevent others from following in her son’s footsteps.
 Ultimately, Scattering CJ might reveal a truth to others that we at Spark Media see more deeply than before we embarked on this journey: from the deepest loss can emerge the brightest of life.

 -- Andrea Kalin